 1. Eat regularly.
 Aim for 3 meals a day – if you’re hungry.
 There’s no need to eat a big breakfast at 7 am if you’re not feeling like it.
 Sit down for your meals, take your time.

 2. Drink water.
 Swap your sodas and fruit juices for water.
 This simple step removes a large amount of the sugar calories people consume.
 Also, make sure you drink plenty of it.
 Thirst can be easily misinterpreted as a food craving.

 3. Choose real food.
 The closer a food is to its original form, the less processed sugar it contains.
 Whole foods, especially when eaten in variety, generally present no metabolic problems for a normal body.

 4. Do a sugar detox.
 This helps your body re-adjust and your sugar cravings disappear.
 I was advised to completely remove sugar from my diet to combat my chronic bladder inflammation and have never looked back.
 It’s a bit like giving up smoking – at first it’s rough, but after a little while you wonder why you were so fussed about it in the first place.
-And you will feel so much better!

 5. Eat healthy proteins/fats with each meal.
 Instead of loading up on carbohydrates, eat veggies, white meat and fish, good fats like olive oil, avocado and nuts.
 This helps control blood sugar levels and you’ll feel more energetic.